shreyashankar/vython/README.md

 # V(ersioned) (P)ython

 This lightweight utility for versioning Python captures the contents of any file after you run it.
+It works with args.
 To use:

 1. Clone this repo
 2. Run `pip install .` in the root directory of the repo